GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/prometheus_exemplars/README.rst

 This end-to-end example shows how to instrument a Flask app with with `Prometheus
 <https://prometheus.io/>`_ metrics linked to OpenTelemetry traces using exemplars.
 The example
-manually adds exemplars to a Prometheus Histogram which link the metric in Cloud Monitoring to Spans in Cloud Trace.
+manually adds exemplars to a Prometheus Histogram which link the metric in Google Cloud managed service for Prometheus to Spans in Cloud Trace.

 OpenTelemetry Python is configured to send traces to the `OpenTelemetry Collector